Masorr/brandishon/README.md

 ## Deployment

-- The database is hosted on ElephantSQL (PostgreSQL)
-  - Hit Create New Instance
-  - Choose free plan (Tiny Turtle)
-  - Select name
-  - Select region
-  - Confirm
-  - Select the newly created database, and copy the postgres URL under 'DETAILS'

-- Static file and image storage
-  - AWS (Amazon Web Service)

-- The site was deployed to Heroku:
+- The finished site was deployed to Heroku:
   - Create a new Heroku app.
   - Add config var for amazon web services: 'AWS_ACCESS_KEY_ID' and value: 'your access key'
   - Add config var for amazon web services: 'AWS_SECRET_ACCESS_KEY' and value: 'your secret key'